Lexogen-Tools/idemux/README.rst

     where TCAGGTAANNTT is the sequence of the i7 index and NANGGNNCNNNN is the sequence of the i5 index.

+* Reads with incorrect i7,i5 or i1 index sequences which can be corrected by idemux will be written to the correct output file.
+However, the incorrect index sequence will not be replaced in the read header.
+This allows for additional processing of the incorrect sequences.
 * Reads that cannot be demultiplexed will be written to undetermined_R{1/2}.fastq.gz.

 * When you demultiplex based on i1 inline barcodes, a successfully recognized barcode